Indian locomotive class AP explained

 At partition, four of the EBR locomotives went to East Pakistan, and eight to India.
 Of the 14 remaining EIR locomotives, six went to the Eastern Railway Zone, and the other eight went to the Northern Railway Zone.

-The locomotive was a two-cylinder saturated steam engine with a Belpaire firebox.
-The grate was arranged between the coupling gear sets.
-The two steam cylinders were located on the outside of the frame cheeks of the inner frame, and the Walschaerts valve gear was arranged between the frames.
-The running plate was set low so that the splashers were fitted above the two driving axles.
-A small cow catcher was attached to the front buffer beam.
+The locomotives were designed with two cylinders, a Belpaire firebox, and used saturated steam.
+The grate was arranged between the coupled wheel sets.
+Placed outside of the frames were the cylinders, and placed between the frames were the Walschaerts valve gear.
+A small pilot was fitted to the locomotive's buffer beam.
 The BESA standard suggested an enclosed cab, with the rear wall of the cab being formed by the tender.
-However, the locomotives built for the East Indian Railway had tenders without a rear wall of the cab.
-The 3000 and 4000 gallon tenders each had three axles, while the larger 4500 gallon tender had a pair of two-axle bogies .
-The two three-axle variants had running boards and handrails along the side walls, which made it possible to reach the train from the locomotive while it was moving.[3]
-Another peculiarity of the design was the riser arranged in the middle of the dome axes.
-At 6feet in diameter, the AP class had the largest driving wheels of any steam locomotive used in India.
+However, the locomotives built for the East Indian Railway had tenders without a cab rear wall.
+The running board was positioned low, so splashers covered the two driving axles.
+The 3000 and 4000 gallon tenders each had three axles, while the larger 4500 gallon tenders had a pair of two-axle bogies.
+The two three-axle tender variants had running boards and handrails along the side walls, which made it possible to access the train from the locomotive while it was running.[3]
+Another peculiarity of the design was the At 6feet in diameter, the AP class had the largest driving wheels of any steam locomotive used in India.

-Locomotive No. 992 of the EM class, which is on display at the National Rail Museum of India in New Delhi, has very similar main dimensions to the AP series locomotives.
-However, it was created by converting a 4-6-0 locomotive from the E1 class of the Great Indian Peninsula Railway (GIPR), to which a trailing axle with an external frame was added.
-With a diameter of 6 ft 6 in, the driving wheels have the same dimensions as those of the AP class.
-The driving wheels, which are also very close together, are characteristic.
+Locomotive 992 of the EM class, which is on display at the National Rail Museum of India in New Delhi, bears very similar main dimensions to the AP class locomotive; however, it was converted from an E1 class locomotive of the Great Indian Peninsula Railway (GIPR), to which a trailing axle with an external frame was added.
+With a diameter of 6 ft 6 in, the driving wheels have the same dimensions as those of the AP class and have a short wheelbase, characteristic of the APs.

 References